Summer Strawberry Pavlova

 - 2 tsps (10 mL) superfine sugar

-Lightly oil or butter a baking sheet and line with parchment.
+Line a baking sheet with parchment.
 Beat the egg whites till stiff enough to hold soft peaks.
 Slowly beat in the sugar a few spoonfuls at a time.
 This will take 2 to 3 minutes.
 The resulting meringue will be shiny and soft.
-Sift the cornstarch over it and lightly fold it in with the vinegar.
+Sift the cornstarch over it, sprinkle with the vinegar and, using a spatula, very lightly fold it together.

-Drop the meringue onto the centre of the prepared pan.
+Mound the meringue onto the centre of the prepared pan.
 With a spatula spread it to an 8” (20 cm) circle, smoothing the top and the sides.
-Bake in a preheated 250 ‘F (120’C) oven for 1 hour and 20 minutes.
+Bake in a preheated 250 ‘F (120’C) oven for 1 hour and 15 minutes.
 Remove from the oven and allow to cool on the pan.
 Store in an airtight container or use immediately.

-To fill, whip the cream with the sugar until stiff.
-Invert the Pavlova onto a serving dish.
-The smooth bottom becomes the top of the dessert.
+To fill, whip the cream (use more if you love it like we do) with the sugar until stiff.
+Place the serving dish over the pavlova and gently invert.
+Peel off the parchment carefully.
+The smooth bottom becomes the top of the dessert and reveals the marshmallow-y centre.
 Spoon the whipped cream over the entire surface.
 Arrange the fresh fruit on top.
 Serve immediately.

 Makes 6 to 8 servings.